Rare Earth (band): 1970s

 In late 1976, a former Motown vice president, Barney Ales, an earlier champion of Rare Earth, returned to the company to head up one of their new offshoot labels, Prodigal Records.
-He made an offer to reunite the 1972–74 members of the band; Bridges, Guzman, Hoorelbeke, Urso, Olson and Monette to record a new album on Prodigal.
-However, Monette and Olson did not agree to the terms and abstained.
-Session players Dan Ferguson (guitar) and Ron Fransen (keyboards) were brought in instead to play on Rarearth, which was produced by both James Anthony Carmichael and Cal Harris (both of which later had success with the Commodores and Lionel Richie).
-It was released in 1977 but failed to reach expectations.
+He made an offer to reunite the 1972–1974 members of the band, Bridges, Guzman, Hoorelbeke, Urso, Olson and Monette, to record a new album on Prodigal.
+Monette and Olson did not agree to the terms and abstained, but the rest of the band agreed to record the album.
+Session players Dan Ferguson (guitar) and Ron Fransen (keyboards) were brought in to play on Rarearth, which was produced by both James Anthony Carmichael and Cal Harris (both of which later had success with the Commodores and Lionel Richie).
+It was released in 1977 but failed to live up to expectations.

 Later in 1977, the group reassembled with Chicago-based producer John Ryan (who worked with Styx and others) to begin work on two new albums.
 This time, Monette and Olson agreed to join in and the results were Band Together and Grand Slam, both released in 1978 and featuring more of a late 1970s disco sound, with the former providing the Bee Gees-penned hit "Warm Ride", which peaked at number 39.
 Other than the one solitary hit, neither album was a big seller.
 Gap Band bassist Robert Wilson contributed to some of the tracks on Band Together.

 In June 1979 Urso left the band again.
 On his recommendation, and after hearing several bass players, the group recruited bassist Ken Johnston, who joined the group's road tours for two years until June 1981.
 Johnston had just completed a stint with jazz singer Maxine Weldon and had rejoined Las Vegas comedian/songster Kenny Laursen.
 He interrupted his tour with Laursen to join Rare Earth in Florida.